Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Crystals and plactic monoids

 Note that if multiplication in $P$ is algorithmically computable, then the weights of words in $X^*$ are computable.
 If the crystal basis is finite (and so the crystal monoid is finitely generated), then it is possible to compute the connected component of any word in $X^*$.
 If both these conditions hold, then we can decide whether two components are isomorphic, and thus check whether two words are $\sim$-related.
 In short, we have the following:

 \begin{proposition} If a crystal monoid arises from a finite crystal basis, and has a weight monoid in which multiplication is computable, then it has soluble word problem. \end{proposition}

-In particular, when the weight monoid $P$ is a free abelian group of finite rank (which it will be in all the specific examples we consider below) then \fullref{Proposition}{prop:wordproblemcrystal} applies, and the crystal monoid will have soluble word problem.
+In particular, when the weight monoid $P$ is (isomorphic to) a free abelian group of finite rank (which it will be in all the specific examples we consider below) then \fullref{Proposition}{prop:wordproblemcrystal} applies, and the crystal monoid will have soluble word problem.
 Notice, however, that this result says nothing about the \emph{complexity} of the word problem.
 We will see that $\Pl(A_n)$ and the plactic monoids of other types, which we will define shortly, are all biautomatic and thus have word problem soluble in quadratic time \cite[Corollary~3.7]{campbell_autsg}.

-\subsection{\texorpdfstring{Crystal graphs of types $B_n$, $C_n$, $D_n$ and $G_2$}{Crystal graphs of types Bn, Cn, Dn and G2}}
+\subsection{\texorpdfstring{Crystal graphs of types $A_n$, $B_n$, $C_n$, $D_n$ and $G_2$}{Crystal graphs of types Bn, Cn, Dn and G2}}

-In our running example above, we constructed the crystal graph of type $A_n$ and defined the plactic monoid of type $A_n$.
-The `type $A_n$' part of the name is because this plactic monoid parameterizes representations of the $q$-analogue of the universal enveloping algebra of the semisimple Lie algebras of type $A_n$.
+The plactic monoid (of type $A_n$) parameterizes representations of the $q$-analogue of the universal enveloping algebra of the semisimple Lie algebras of type $A_n$.
 There are analogous plactic monoids of types $B_n$, $C_n$, $D_n$, and $G_2$, parameterizing representations of the $q$-analogues of the universal enveloping algebras of the semisimple Lie algebras of the corresponding types.

+In our combinatorial abstract framework, a crystal graph is constructed from a crystal basis following the rules given by the action of classical Kashiwara operators.
+In turn, for all the classical types, this action is given by the simple tensor rule, and thus the crystal graph within this combinatorial abstract setting corresponds to the classical crystal graph arising as tensor powers of the corresponding basis.

-These plactic monoids arise as crystal monoids in the same way as $\Pl(A_n)$, but starting from different crystal bases and definitions of the weight function.
+If we fix the crystal basis of type $A_n$ to be the irreducible root system of type $A_n$ of the representation of the $q$-analogue of the classical Lie Algebra of that type, and weight function as in \cite[\S~3.3]{lecouvey_survey}, we will obtain the plactic monoid of type $A_n$.
+All other plactic monoid types arise as crystal monoids in the same way, but starting from different crystal bases and definitions of the weight function.

-The weight functions defined here in this section are simply abstract versions of weights arising from the root systems of the corresponding Lie algebras; see \cite[\S~3.3]{lecouvey_survey} for details.
+For all the classical types, the weight functions arise from the root systems of the corresponding Lie algebras as detailed in \cite[\S~3.3]{lecouvey_survey}.